 But on its own, NLP isn’t a perfect solution.
 When you run multiple models on a single piece of unstructured data, you end up with separate outputs, or domains, which you can think of as separate documents.
 You have one document with the named entities and another with the summary, and it’s still up to you to develop a solution for bringing the two together comprehensively.

 A holistic developer experience with unstructured data, NLP, and knowledge graphs

-GraphGrid CDP is a developer-focused platform of connected data tools and processes that help developers build and collaborate on knowledge graphs.
+GraphGrid is a developer-focused platform of connected data tools and processes that help developers build and collaborate on knowledge graphs.

-When you connect GraphGrid CDP to your data lake/warehouse, the NLP service accesses the unstructured data, runs each NLP model for maximum insight, and stores the people, places, things, and relationships into the graph format.
+When you connect GraphGrid to your data lake/warehouse, the NLP service accesses the unstructured data, runs each NLP model for maximum insight, and stores the people, places, things, and relationships in the graph format.
 Instead of rigid schemas (think tables and rows), your data is interconnected by nodes and edges, all of which carry vital contextual information.

 As a developer, one immediate benefit is that you suddenly have access to structured output from unstructured data.
 That means writing more familiar queries and building the visualizations your knowledge worker peers expect.

 Let’s look at this example visualization from the NLP tutorial in GraphGrid’s documentation.

 The green node at the left is the blob of unstructured data itself, grabbed from your data lake/warehouse.
 It’s exactly the kind of data that goes unutilized at most organizations explicitly because traditional development tools are too costly in time and complexity.

 The NLP service in GraphGrid first processes the unstructured data into an

 AnnotatedText node, which is then connected to other